NOBODIDI/Adrien-s-Kitchen/README.md

 ### 2. Obtaining images and logos

-I used [https://pixabay.com/](Pixabay) to obtain images that are free-to-use.
+I used [Pixabay](https://pixabay.com/) to obtain images that are free-to-use.
 This is essential when deploying a website on the internet.
-For the icons, I used the open-source library [https://feathericons.com/](Feather Icons).
+For the icons, I used the open-source library [Feather Icons](https://feathericons.com/).

 I created the logo for "Adrien's Kitchen" on Google Drawings, and saved it as a svg.